nlehuen/paris-gtfs/README.rst

 Paris GTFS Data Set
 ===================

+**Good news everyone!** This project is no longer needed.
+See `the official RATP GTFS files <http://data.ratp.fr/explore/dataset/offre-transport-de-la-ratp-format-gtfs/?tab=metas>`_.

 This project aims to provide an open source data set for Paris public transport.

 Done